z00m128/sjasmplus/tests/README.md

 Add `some.options` text file next to it with the required options (i.e. `echo "--zxnext" > some.options`).

-The listing options are automatically added when the test is accompanied by `some.lst` file.
+The listing options are automatically added when the test is accompanied by `some.lst` file, do not add them manually.

-The include path for the directory of test itself is added automatically.

 Make sure the basename of options file is identical with asm file basename.

+Keep include paths (for `-I` option) relative to base test file (`some.asm`) position (see above how to name and organize files for inclusion).

 ## But I also want to check if the produced file is binary identical